 Be prepared to adapt the curriculum to the academic needs of your students.

-Leave all your preconceived notions about cultures at home, accept people the way they are, don‘t try to change things.
+Leave all your preconceived notions about cultures at home; accept people the way they are and don‘t try to change things.

 Be patient and be willing to adapt.